Rodrigopaixao19/NLWEcoleta/README.md

 # :dart: Goal

-The project was made with the goal to establish a connection between recycling entities and their collection points with people who who have no access to proper and eco-friendly waste collection.
+The project was made with the goal to establish a connection between recycling entities and their collection points with people who have no access to proper and eco-friendly waste collection.